-In December of 2020, the MRV Unit tested the introduction of participatory MRV (PMRV) for annual monitoring of deforestation under the ZILMP, which is part of the recommendation of civil society, decision makers and the scientific community in the measurement, reporting and verification (MRV) of stocks of carbon with the participation of the local community.
-In a first phase, the PMRV was tested in ten communities identified across the districts of Alto Molocué, Mocuba, Mulevala and Gilé, where three communities selected by district.
+In December of 2020 (see section 1.2), the MRV Unit tested the introduction of participatory MRV (PMRV) for annual monitoring of deforestation under the ZILMP, which is part of the recommendation of civil society, decision makers and the scientific community in the measurement, reporting and verification (MRV) of stocks of carbon with the participation of the local community.
+In phase one, the PMRV was tested in twelve communities across the districts of Alto Molocué, Mocuba, Mulevala and Gilé, where three communities were selected per district.
 The results of the PMRV test can be found on MRV website (PRMV page - https://bit.ly/pmrvfndsredd).